Music Education Emphasis

 Prepared to study.
 Prepared to teach others.
 Prepared to teach yourself.

-This small and highly selective program works with a maximum of six students at any one time.
+This small and highly selective program works with a maximum of six students.
 You will work closely with your faculty mentors, some of the most highly respected composers in the country.
-As a graduate student, you will have opportunities to write for a professional ensemble in residence, faculty ensembles, and advanced student ensembles coached by the Alexander String Quartet.
-Orchestral works are read each semester.
+Composition majors have opportunities to write for faculty ensembles, and advanced student ensembles coached by the Alexander String Quartet, as well as opportunities for large-ensemble readings.
 Performances and readings are digitally recorded, preparing you for entrance into the professional world or developing your portfolio for doctoral programs.
 In addition to private lessons, courses are available in a variety of topics including tonal and post-tonal analysis and composer-specific seminars.
 Scholarships and Graduate Assistantships are available.

 Applicants are required to file two separate applications, one to the Division of Graduate Studies, and one to the School of Music.
 Applicants who do not complete both requirements cannot be considered for admission.

 Step 1: Apply to the Division of Graduate Studies

 Step 2: Apply to the School of Music